 The use of multiple terminologies raised several problems.
 Using different terminologies at various stages in a product's life complicates data retrieval and analysis, making it difficult to cross-reference data.
 For example, safety data had frequently been classified for pre-registration clinical trials using ICD terminology and for post-marketing surveillance using J-ART, WHO-ART, or COSTART.
 Furthermore, using different terminologies in separate geographic regions impaired international communication and necessitated the conversion of data from one terminology to another.
 This data conversion had the potential to cause time delays and loss or distortion of data.
 In particular, these problems affected multinational pharmaceutical companies whose subsidiaries used multiple terminologies to fulfill the different data submission requirements of regulators.
-The use of multiple terminologies also affected communications.
+The use of multiple terminologies also affected communication between companies and clinical research organizations.